Pushouts of affine algebraic sets: Intersections of Noetherian subrings

 The Proposition \ref{P18} can be readily applied to subalgebras of polynomial rings over $K$ generated by monomials.

-\begin{thm} Let $S_1, S_2 \subseteq K[x_1, \dots, x_n]$ be subalgebras generated by monomials, then $S_1 \cap S_2$ is finitely generated. \end{thm} \begin{proof} At first, we will show that for $i=1,2$ if $f \in S_i$, then all monomials whose sum $f$ belong $S_i.$ However, all elements of $S_i$ are $K-$linear combination of products of powers of its generators.
-Such products are indeed monomials if we assume $S_i$ is generated by monomials and clearly belong to $S_i$.
-Our claim then follows from the uniqueness of expression of a polynomial in $K[x_1, \dots, x_n]$ a $K-$linear combination of monomials $-$ they form a basis of $K[x_1, \dots, x_n]$ as a vector space over $K$.
+\begin{theorem} Let $S_1, S_2 \subseteq K[x_1, \dots, x_n]$ be subalgebras generated by monomials.
+Then, $S_1 \cap S_2$ is finitely generated. \end{theorem} \begin{proof} At first, we observe that for $i=1,2$ and for each $f \in S_i$ all monomials whose sum $f$ belongs to $S_i.$ However, all elements of $S_i$ are $K-$linear combinations of products of powers of its generators.
+Such products are indeed monomials, provided that we assume $S_i$ is generated by monomials, and clearly belong to $S_i$.
+Our claim then follows from the uniqueness of expression of a polynomial in $K[x_1, \dots, x_n]$ as a $K-$linear combination of monomials.
+Monomials form a basis of $K[x_1, \dots, x_n]$ as a vector space over $K$.